McShelby/hugo-theme-relearn/exampleSite/content/authoring/frontmatter/designs/_index.en.md

 weight = 1
 +++

+Page designs are used to provide different layouts for your pages.

-A page is displayed by exactly one page design and represented by [Hugo's reserved `type` front matter](https://gohugo.io/content-management/front-matter/#type).
+A page is displayed by exactly one page design and is represented by [Hugo's reserved `type` front matter](https://gohugo.io/content-management/front-matter/#type).

-The Relearn theme offers the page designs `home`, `chapter`, and `default` but you can [define further custom page designs](configuration/customization/designs).
+The Relearn theme ships with the page designs `home`, `chapter`, and `default` for the HTML output format but you can [define further custom page designs](configuration/customization/designs).

+## Using a Page Design

 Regardless of shipped or custom page design, you are using them in the same way.